BenoitDuffez/RedmineQuotesInvoices/README.md

 ## Installation

+1. Create a user 'qiv' (or anything) on Redmine and enable its API key
+1. Create a the custom fields on Redmine users table for some advanced user information (company name, identification, address, etc)
-1. git clone <repo>
+1. `git clone <repo>`
-1. cd <folder>
+1. `cd <folder>`
-1. composer install
+1. `composer install`
-1. fill redmine and Symfony parameters
+1. Fill redmine and Symfony parameters (including the API key retrieved in step 1)
-1. php bin/console doctrine:schema:update --force
+1. `php bin/console doctrine:schema:update --force`

 Go to `/user/register` and create an admin account